PROFILE

 Relations between the United States and Brunei

-which remains in force today.
-The United States
+in force today.
+The United States maintained a

 The U.S. welcomed Brunei Darussalam's full